pes-modding/sider6/doc/readme.txt

 which is useful, for example, if you have several exe files with slightly different names that you use for online/offline play.

-free.side.select = 1

-- enables free movement of controllers.
-Normally, it is only possible in Exhibition modes, but with this setting set to 1, you will be able to move the controllers in the competition modes too.

-The 1st controller can also be moved into the middle, disabling it effectively.
-Use this carefully in the
-matches: if you move 1st controller into the middle, make sure that you have at least one other controller on the left or on the right.
-Otherwise, you will lose the control of the match. (default is: 0 - free movement disabled)

 livecpk.enabled = 1